gebackkeisuke/CS230/README.md

 5. The fifth phase covers evaluation and inference.

 In this repository, I have uploaded the code for the last two phases.

+Since I haven't uploaded the dataset according to the instruction, these codes cannot be executable.
+However, as stated in the report, I confirmed that these codes work well and finished the test run.